 Instead, we opted to stay at The Ace Hotel New Orleans.

 The Ace Hotel is located in the Central Business District part of town, and it was the perfect compromise for us.
 Great neighborhood, a bit more quiet and in walking distance to everything we wanted to see.
-There was a handful of cute boutiques right around the corner (Freda, Defend New Orleans and Friend), and tons of delicious restaurants nearby.
-The French Quarter action was just a 15 min walk away.
+There was a handful of cute boutiques right around the corner and tons of delicious restaurants nearby.
+All the action of the French Quarter action was just a short 15 minute walk away.
 It worked out well for us since we could just dip in and out of the party atmosphere and have our little urban retreat nearby.

 If you do end up staying at the Ace Hotel, you have to make your way across the street to get an affogato at Drip Affogato Bar.
 It's such a cute coffee shop with the most delicious espresso & homemade ice cream creations.
 Imagine the best espresso you've ever had marrying a scoop of delicious freshly made ice cream... mmm!
 They also have a matcha version, as well as regular coffee/tea beverages to choose from.
 It was the perfect pick-me-up every afternoon.

-If you're a more exciting person than I am -- for this I don't blame you, I'm in bed by 10:30 PM every night -- and would like to enjoy the party scene, there were TONS of cool Airbnb options available in the French Quarter.
-I was browsing through them all before deciding to stay in a hotel, but I liked what I saw.
+If you're a more exciting person than I am (and I don't blame you for this, I'm in bed by 10:30 PM every night) and would like to enjoy the party scene by staying in the French Quarter, there were TONS of cool Airbnb options available.
+I was browsing through them before deciding to stay in a hotel, but I definitely liked what I saw.